Kuan-Wei-Tseng/cst/README.md

-# CST: Character State Transformer for Object-Conditioned Human Motion Prediction
+# CST: Character State Transformer for Object-Conditioned Human Motion Prediction (WACV 2025 CV4Smalls Workshop)

 This is the official implementation of Character State Transformer.